Kaur Alasoo is a Lecturer of Bioinformatics at the Institute of Computer Science, University of Tartu.

 Our research

-- In the eQTL Catalogue project, we are collaborating with Helen Parkinson’s group at the Euopean Bioinformatics Insititue (EMBL-EBI) to develop the largest catalogue of human genetic variants associated with gene expression, splicing and other transcriptional phenotypes.
-We have re-analyised all studies included in the catalogue with uniform data analysis workflows.
+• In the eQTL Catalogue project, we are collaborating with Helen Parkinson’s group at the European Bioinformatics Institute (EMBL-EBI) to develop the largest catalogue of human genetic variants associated with gene expression, splicing and other transcriptional phenotypes.
+Thus far, we have re-analysed data from 31 studies and 127 datasets with our uniform analysis workflows.

 In media